Bummed Out! How to Treat and Prevent Diaper Rash

 • Coconut oil.
 Applying coconut oil for diaper rash can help moisturize the skin while creating a protective barrier.
 Plus, it’s antifungal to prevent those nasty yeast diaper infections.

 • Plant extracts.
 Many moms have found that using certain extracts for diaper rash can be very helpful.
 A few drops of witch hazel, which has anti-inflammatory properties, can be diluted with equal parts water and brushed onto baby’s skin with a cotton ball to help soothe the rash.
 Calendula, a natural antibacterial, is another possible remedy and can be found in many diaper rash creams.

 • Breast milk.
 According to the Mayo Clinic, applying breast milk on a diaper rash may be an effective remedy, although findings have been mixed.
 One study found breast milk to be as effective as 1 percent hydrocortisone ointment, while another study found that diaper rash cream with zinc oxide and cod liver oil yielded better results than breast milk.

 How long does it take diaper rash to heal?

 Diaper rash can take up to four to seven days to heal, Levine says, although it can often clear up in a couple of days.
-Call a doctor if baby’s diaper rash doesn’t get better, if it gets worse or spreads beyond the diaper area, if the area appears to be infected (oozing with pus or crusting), or if it’s associated with diarrhea, she adds.
+Again, call a doctor if baby’s diaper rash doesn’t get better, if it gets worse or spreads beyond the diaper area, if the area appears to be infected (oozing with pus or crusting) or if it’s associated with diarrhea, she adds.
 Some rashes in the diaper area may be symptoms of another illness and call for further treatment.

 At the end of the day, the best way to deal with diaper rash is to prevent one from happening in the first place.
 Here, some top tips for preventing diaper rash: